Washington (state): Areas of concentration

-Asian Americans are mostly concentrated in the Seattle−Tacoma metropolitan area of the state.
-Seattle, Bellevue, and Redmond, which are all within King County, have sizable Chinese communities (including Taiwanese), as well as significant Indian and Japanese communities.
+Asian Americans are mostly concentrated in the Seattle−Tacoma metropolitan area.
+Seattle, Bellevue, and Redmond, which are all in King County, have sizable Chinese communities (including Taiwanese), as well as significant Indian and Japanese communities.
 The Chinatown–International District in Seattle has a historical Chinese population dating back to the 1860s, who mainly emigrated from Guangdong Province in southern China, and is home to a diverse East and Southeast Asian community.

 Koreans are heavily concentrated in the suburban cities of Federal Way and Auburn to the south, and in Lynnwood to the north.
 Tacoma is home to thousands of Cambodians, and has one of the largest Cambodian-American communities in the United States, along with Long Beach, California, and Lowell, Massachusetts.
 The Vietnamese and Filipino populations of Washington are mostly concentrated within the Seattle metropolitan area.

-Washington state has the second highest percentage of Pacific Islander people in the mainland U.S. (behind Utah); the Seattle–Tacoma area is home to more than 15,000 people of Samoan ancestry, who mainly reside in southeast Seattle, Tacoma, Federal Way, and in SeaTac.
+Washington state has the second highest percentage of Pacific Islander people in the mainland U.S. (behind Utah).
+In 2009, the Seattle–Tacoma area was home to more than 15,000 people of Samoan ancestry, who mainly reside in southeast Seattle, Tacoma, Federal Way, and in SeaTac.

-The most numerous (ethnic, not racial, group) are Latinos at 11%, as Mexican Americans formed a large ethnic group in the Chehalis Valley, Skagit Valley, farming areas of Yakima Valley, and Eastern Washington.
+The most numerous ethnic (not racial) group is Latinos, who comprise 11% of Washington's population.
+Mexican Americans formed a large ethnic group in the Chehalis Valley, Skagit Valley, farming areas of Yakima Valley, and Eastern Washington.
 They were reported to at least date as far back as the 1800s.
 But it was in the late 20th century, that large-scale Mexican immigration and other Latinos settled in the southern suburbs of Seattle, with limited concentrations in King, Pierce, and Snohomish Counties during the region's real estate construction booms in the 1980s and 1990s.

-Additionally, Washington has a large Ethiopian community, with many Eritrean residents as well.
+Washington has a large Ethiopian community, with many Eritrean residents as well.
 Both emerged in the late 1960s, and developed since 1980.
-An estimated 30,000 Somali immigrants reside in the Seattle area.
+In 2010, an estimated 30,000 Somali immigrants lived in the Seattle area.